nsygtc/TingGao.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Ting Gao from China.
-I'm a research assistant at the School of Engineering, Westlake University in China, supervised by Prof. [Yaochu Jin](https://scholar.google.com/citations?user=B5WAkz4AAAAJ&hl=zh-TW).
-I'm currently pursuing a Ph.D. in AI Agents, Reinforcement Learning, and Optimization.
+Hi, this is Ting Gao.
+I'm currently pursuing a Ph.D. in AI Agents, Reinforcement Learning, or Optimization.
 If you're interested in collaborating or learning more about my work, feel free to reach out! :)

 My research interests include AI agents, Reinforcement Learning, and Optimization.